 - The amount of money available.

-Any financial documents which do not fulfil these requirements may not be accepted by the UKBA and coudl result in your visa application being confused.
+Any financial documents which do not fulfil these requirements may not be accepted by the UKVI and could result in your visa application being confused.

 You must provide professional translations of documents which are not written in English.

-If your bank account is not in the UK, you must include a conversion of the closing balance to Sterling quoting the OANDA website and the exchange rate on the date your bank statement or bank loan was issued.
+If your bank account is not in the UK, you must include a conversion of the closing balance to Sterling quoting the OANDA website and the exchange rate that applies on the day you submit your online application.
 You will also need to provide an official translation of your bank statement.